science-digital/sd-integration-tool-template/README.md

 Infrastructure Framework | IVCAP      |

-IVCAP is the backend infrustructure that all Sciansa modules run on.
-If you have some familiarity with cloud infurstrucutre, IVCAP is a technology abstraction over the native cloud infrusture.
+IVCAP is the backend infrastructure that all Sciansa modules run on.
+If you have some familiarity with cloud infrastructure, IVCAP is a technology abstraction over the native cloud intrusted.

 If you are not familiar with IVCAP the best brief introduction can be found in the IVCAP section of the [Sciansa Developer Documentation](https://github.com/csiro-internal/sciansa-integration#IVCAP).